Bangalow

 Bangalow ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bangalow was found to be below average in terms of cultural diversity, with 84.0% of its population being citizens, 80.1% born in Australia, and 94.1% speaking English only at home.
-The main religion in Bangalow is Christianity, comprising 28.4% of the people there.
-However, Judaism is notably overrepresented, making up 0.6% of Bangalow's population compared to 0.1% across Regional NSW.
+Bangalow was found to have below average cultural diversity, with 84.0% of its population being Australian citizens and 80.1% born in Australia.
+94.1% spoke English only at home.
+Christianity was the predominant religion, comprising 28.4% of Bangalow's population.

 Frequently Asked Questions - Diversity